elunacado/mayanGrammar/README.md

             print("Parse tree:")
             tree.pretty_print()
 ```
-So the overall complexityh of the grammar would be: </br>
+So the overall complexity of the grammar would be: </br>
 O(n^3 * g) + O(n * m)

 ## Checking for Ambiguity and Left Side Recursion
 Ambiguity: The ambiguity it's defined by a string that can be defined by 2 or more rules of the grammar, so this RCFG is clear of ambiguity

-Left Side Recursion: The Left side recursion occurs when a Symbol by example 'S' gives the option to reference itself which creating an infinite recursive loop of calling itself over and over and over.
-Luckily there isn't any LSR in this code since each symbol is only used once and never referenciates itself
+Left Side Recursion: The Left side recursion occurs when a symbol by example 'S' gives the option to reference itself, creating an infinite recursive loop of calling itself over and over and over.
+Luckily, there isn't any LSR in this code since each symbol is only used once and never references itself

 ## Tests
 Some sentences that can be formed and are included as tests in my code are: